 Static Application Security Testing (SAST) is an important type of software security vulnerability testing.
 Here, we provide a SAST tutorial to help you understand more about this type of testing and why it is important.

 Read along or jump to the section that interests you the most:

 SAST is a type of software security vulnerability testing.

-Also known as “white box testing”, SAST tools — such as static code analyzers — inspect and analyze an application’s code to discover security vulnerabilities.
+SAST tools include static code analyzers.
+They inspect and analyze an application’s code to discover security vulnerabilities.

 SAST can be performed at all stages of your software development — on the desktop, within CI/CD Pipelines, and server nightly builds.
 This helps to ensure that software vulnerabilities are detected earlier in the process.

 Cyberthreats are growing.
 Automated security testing tools are an essential part of application development.
 You can use them to safeguard your software from potential vulnerabilities.